 c.
 Hepatitis B Vaccine series

-e.
-Immunization as recommended by the Advisory Committee on Immunization Practices of the U.S. Public Health Service and the Committee on Infectious Disease of the American Academy of Pediatrics
+f.
+Immunization as recommended by the Advisory Committee on Immunization Practices of the U.S. Public Health Service, the Committee on Infectious Disease of the American Academy of Pediatrics, and the Centers for Disease Control and Prevention

 B. Maintain current certification in Basic Life Support for Healthcare Provides (CPR) by the American Heart Association.